-Matariki - Planeta.com
+Matariki

 Matariki is the Māori name for the stars also known as the Pleiades star cluster in the constellation Taurus.
 Celebrations begin on the day of the first new moon following the rising of the star cluster.

-In 2020 the Matariki star cluster will rise in New Zealand skies on July 13, beginning a month of Matariki appreciation.
+In 2021 the Matariki star cluster will rise in New Zealand (Aotearoa) skies on July 2, beginning a month of celebration.
+And in 2022 the festivities become an annual public holiday on June 24.

 Elsewhere on the Web